-PhD Requirements Summarized*
+*PhD Requirements Summarized*

-By the beginning of the 2nd year: Pass at the MS level two exams in real analysis, complex analysis or algebra.
+By the beginning of the 2nd year: Pass at the MS level two exams in real analysis, complex analysis, algebra or applied math.

 By end of the 2nd year: (1) Declare a major specialization; (2) complete the course series 210ABC, 220ABC, 230ABC.

-By the beginning of the 3rd year: (1) Pass at the PhD level two qualifying exams in real analysis, complex analysis or algebra; (2) Select an advisor specialist in the major area and form a committee for the Advancement to Candidacy oral exam.
+By the beginning of the 3rd year: (1) Pass at the PhD level two qualifying exams in real analysis, complex analysis, algebra or applied math; (2) Select an advisor specialist in the major area and form a committee for the Advancement to Candidacy oral exam.

 Before the end of the 3rd year: (1) Have a written proposal, approved by the committee, for the PhD Advancement to Candidacy examination.

 Completion of the PhD: Average completion time is 5.8 years; maximum time permitted is seven years.
 The Department will not financially support students past their sixth year in the PhD program.
 Completion of the PhD degree must occur within 9 quarters (three years) of advancement to PhD candidacy.

 Graduate Program in Mathematical and Computation Biology (MCSB)

 The graduate program in Mathematical, Computational Systems Biology (MCSB) is designed to meet to meet the interdisciplinary training challenges of modern biology and function in concert with selected department programs, including the Ph.D. in Mathematics.